mawrkus/pull-request-review-guide/README.md

 - suggest,
 - encourage.

+#### Help the author / Don't blame (their choices)

+Writing Software is a discovery process, in the sense that we try to figure out the problem at hands and how to solve it in the best way.

+As we all have different levels of experience and expertise, it's natural that some of us will suggest "better" solutions than others.

+Try to understand the reasons behind their choices, not to blame them, you might also learn something in the process!

+Eventually, this is your personal responsibility to use your own experience and expertise to help the authors.
+We are humans, not machines.
+Be kind.

 ### Provide code samples / Provide references

 To help the author fully understand your comment/suggestion, consider adding: